 Laurence McKeown (Re-appointed from 31 Dec 2016 – 31 Dec 2019)

 Dr McKeown founded the West Belfast Film Festival in 1995 which later became the Belfast Film Festival in 2001.
 He currently serves on the Board of the Festival.
 He has co-written a feature film, H3, and has written and directed several short films including Private Day of Reflection, When the Summit is Shrouded in Mist, We Won’t Be Kept Down Easy and The Visit.
 He also produced the short film I gCillín an Bhaís.
 Dr McKeown was Project Coordinator with Coiste na nLarchimi from 1998 – 2007.
 He is a regular commentator in the media, speaking on a range of cultural, current and political affairs.
 Dr McKeown has canvassed on behalf of Sinn Féin.

 Ian Parsley (Re- appointed from 1 Jan 2015 – 31 Dec 2018)

-James is a media lawyer and Commercial Director of Mammoth Screen Limited with over 10 years’ experience advising film and television production companies, broadcasters and talent.
-He was previously a partner at law firm Arthur Cox and, before that, Head of Business Affairs at ITV Productions.
-Mr Penny has been a Board Member of Northern Ireland Screen since 1 January 2008.
-As Chair of the Finance and Audit Committee, he has played a key role in ensuring Northern Ireland Screen’s compliance with governance and accountability requirements.
+James is Commercial Director of Mammoth Screen Limited.
+He was previously an independent adviser to several television production companies and, before that, Head of Business Affairs (Drama) at ITV Studios.
+James has been a Board Member of Northern Ireland Screen since 1 January 2008 and sits on the Investment Committee, the Strategic Resources Committee and has previously chaired the Finance and Audit Committee.
 Mr Penny has not been involved in any political activity in the last five years.